YanLuong/Pewlett-Hackard-Analysis/README.md

 **Mentorship Eligibility Analysis:**

 * The screenshot below (left image), provides a list of the employees eligible for the mentorship program.
 After running a count function in the database, the number eligible is only 1549.
 * To get another perspective of the employees eligible for the mentorship program, the table below (right image) groups by title and the count for each title.
+We can see that the largest group eligible by title is 'Senior Staff' followed by 'Engineer'.
+The senior engineer position is currently filled with the largest group of employees retiring soon.
+However, in the mentorship eligibility results there are only 169 of them.
+Overall, when comparing the results from the earlier query (Retiring Employees By Title) to mentorship eligibility, there is a significant short fall.

 Mentorship Eligibility list          |  Eligibility Per Title